 * off – Commit can be acknowledged to the calling client before the transaction is actually flushed to the transaction log, making it possible to lose some recent (<1s by default) allegedly-committed transactions in case of a server crash.
 Synchronous replication is ignored.
 This is one of the most known Postgres performance tweaks.

-* local – Forces the “on” behavior (guaranteed data flush) only on the master node.
-Usually used as user set session parameter for speeding up non-critical data imports on master for example.
+* local – Forces the “on” behavior (guaranteed data flush) only on the primary node.
+Usually used as user set session parameter for speeding up non-critical data imports on primary for example.

 * remote_apply – Provides the strongest replica consistency – commit doesn’t return before replica flushes and also applies the data.
-Clients could either query the master or the slave, they would have exactly the same view on the data.
+Clients could either query the primary or the standby, they would have exactly the same view on the data.

 Performance impact of different “synchronous_commit” settings